AlaskaAirlines/auro-drawer/docs/partials/api.md

 ### <a name="nested">`nested`</a>

-In case the drawer should sit inside of a container, not to the body, set `nested` attribute
+In case the drawer should sit inside of a container, not to the body, set `nested` attribute.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/nested.html) -->